 I re-read the words I originally prepared for inclusion in this article, and I tossed them all out.
-Every word now feels myopic, self righteous, and out of touch.
-And now, in this time of national mourning and outrage, I struggle to find the right words; I struggle to find any words at all that come close to expressing how I feel.
+Every word now feels myopic, self-righteous, and out of touch.
+And now, in this time of national mourning and outrage, I struggle to find the right words; I struggle to find any words at all that comes close to expressing how I feel.

 @andreafwagner via Twenty20

 Instead, I’ll share three important things I’ve learned on the path to hope and healing:

 - There is so much I don’t know, and the only way to learn is to listen and genuinely try to understand another perspective.

 - We have to remain humble enough to admit when we’re wrong and compassionate enough to accept another person’s sincere apology.

 - As much of a cliche as it sounds, change starts from within.
 I have to stop saying, “But I’m the good guy,” and start thinking long and hard about all the ways I fall short and all the opportunities I’m missing to be better.

 Silence is not an option…for any of us.
 We cannot be afraid to engage in dialogue, even when we are having tough and emotionally devastating conversations.
 By the same token, if we are going to be brave enough to speak up rather than sit on the sidelines, we have to realize that we aren’t always going to say and do the right things.
 None of us are.
 We need to balance empathy with justice, outrage with compassion, and an equal willingness to both teach and learn.